2023 Guide to the Highest Paying Tech Jobs

-A computer systems analyst must have a diverse skill-set and is responsible for integrating multiple hardware and software components to help the company efficiently process data and carry out its operations.
+A computer systems analyst must have a diverse skill set and is responsible for integrating multiple hardware and software components to help the company efficiently process data and carry out its operations.
 The average computer systems analyst makes close to $91,000 per year and up to $158,000 a year.

 Computer Network Architect

 A computer network architect is responsible for building and maintaining a variety of communication networks, intranet systems, and software programs.
-Right now, many computer architects are responsible for making sure their businesses have access to cloud computing.
+Currently, many computer architects are responsible for ensuring their businesses have access to cloud computing.
 The average computer network architect makes more than $120,000 per year, with top salaries paying close to $170,000 a year.

 Computer Systems Administrator

-A computer systems administrator is responsible for managing user permissions, fixing network issues, and upgrading hardware and software.
+A computer systems administrator manages user permissions, fixes network issues, and upgrades hardware and software.
 A computer systems administrator might also manage multiple other people.
 The average computer systems administrator makes more than $83,500 per year with a top-paying salary of $130,000 a year.

 Careers in Tech